-REGN1500 is a fully human monoclonal antibody generated using our VelocImmune technology, against an undisclosed target.
-In December 2012, we initiated a Phase 1 clinical study.
-Sanofi decided not to opt-in to the REGN1500 program and we have sole global rights.
-Under the terms of our agreement, Sanofi is entitled to receive a mid-single digit royalty on any future sales of REGN1500.
+REGN1193 is a fully human monoclonal antibody generated using our VelocImmune technology, against an undisclosed target.
+A Phase 1 clinical study of REGN1193 was initiated in August 2013.
+Sanofi decided not to opt-in to the REGN1193 program and we have sole global rights.
+Under the terms of our agreement, Sanofi is entitled to receive a mid-single digit royalty on any future sales of REGN1193.